 kitchen marble countertop and marble floors

 Complementing your kitchen decor with marble is considered to be very elegant and trendy.
-Marble lends itself as a practical countertop, floor or wall material.
+Marble lends itself as a practical countertop, floor, or wall material.
 It can be used as kitchen floor cover and as a backslash, tiles or marble mosaics.

-Long are the days when the average home owner would consider using marble for their kitchens.
+Long are the days when the average homeowner would consider using marble for their kitchens.
 As the price of marble and its installation become more affordable and the material more available, more and more people are becoming daring and bold with their kitchen design and are incorporating marble into their kitchen design.

 Kitchen Marble Countertop

-Use of marble as a marble kitchen countertop material deserves some careful considerations.
+The use of marble as a marble kitchen countertop material deserves some careful considerations.
 Although marble is a rock, it is a very soft rock and prone to scratching.
 Marble is very sensitive to acid and does not like everyday kitchen products such as vinegar, soda, citrus juice, wine, salad dressing, tomatoes, and the list goes on.
 For daily cleaning, we must be careful to use neutral cleaners specifically formulated to be used on marble.

 Kitchen Marble Floors